 What's a ginger bug, you say?
-It's a charming name for a collection of bacteria and yeasts (bugs, for fun!) that will readily colonize a bowl of sweetened ginger left out on the counter for a few days.
+It's a charming name for a collection of bacteria and yeasts (bugs, for fun!) that will readily colonize a jar of sweetened ginger left out on the counter for a few days.
 It's easy to make, and easy to tailor the intensity of the ginger flavor.
 All you need is ginger and sugar and some clamp top bottles.
-(OK, and a bowl and a funnel and some boiling water, too.)
+(OK, and a jar and a funnel and some boiling water, too.)
 This recipe is taken from Sandor Katz, in his book Wild Fermentation, but similar recipes abound.
 Use the one that works for you!
 Here's how to do it.

 For a 1 gallon batch, grate 1 inch of ginger (peel and all) into a mason jar.
 Add 2 teaspoons of sugar and a cup of water and stir.
 Cover it with cheesecloth or a jar cover to keep the dust out and leave it on the counter in a warm place.
 Every day, feed the bug by adding this same amount of new sugar and new ginger.
 After a few days, it will begin to bubble.
 Congratulations!
 A ginger bug is born.
-The bowl of ginger has been colonized by beneficial bacteria and yeasts, and is ready to get to work for you.
+The ginger has been colonized by beneficial bacteria and yeasts, and is ready to get to work for you.
 Keep feeding it until you are able to make your ginger beer, to keep it active and lively.

-When all of the tea has passed through the bug, place a small funnel at the mouth of a clamp top bottle, and fill each bottle up to within an inch of the top.
+Place a small funnel at the mouth of a clamp top bottle, and fill each bottle up to within an inch of the top.
 Clamp the bottles shut, and leave them in a warm dark place for 10-14 days.
 As the yeasts and bacteria in the ginger bug tea begin to digest the sugar, the by-product they generate is CO2.
 Lucky us!
 The CO2 is trapped in solution, in the sealed bottle.
 This means carbonation!
 The longer it ferments, the more bubbly it becomes, so watch out and check the progress of your bottles every day after the first 5 days.
 If you like, you may re-use a plastic soda bottle for at least one serving of ginger beer.
 As the carbonation increases, the plastic bottle will become firmer and harder to the touch; this is a good way to keep tabs on the developing carbonation.
 Alternatively, just crack open one of the bottles periodically to gauge the developing pressure.

 When it has reached a carbonation level that you desire, put the bottles in the fridge and keep them there until you are ready to enjoy them.
 It's important to keep them cold; this is a wild ferment and allowing them to stay at room temp will cause them to continue fermenting, building up pressure and potentially breaking the bottle.
 Keep 'em cold and the yeasts and bacteria cannot continue to produce CO2.